christi-liongson/nursing-home-covid-19/batch-layer/README.md

 ## Building Batch View

-To create the batch views, open the SSH tunnel and use the following command to open Spark:
+To create the batch views, open an EMR SSH session and use the following command to open Spark:

 ```bash
 spark-shell --master local[*] --jars hdfs:///tmp/christiannenic/final_project/jars/serialize-nursing-deficiencies-0.0.1-SNAPSHOT.jar